descholar-ceo/boiler/README.md

 - [ ] Yarn
 - [ ] Bundler

+ ###### When you want to use `mysql` as your database, make sure that you have MySQL client already installed on your machine, if you are not sure run `sudo apt-get install libmysqlclient-dev` which will install it if you don't have it or update it if the version you have is obsolete

 #### Running
 After you install successfully, run `boiler` on your terminal and follow the instructions